Azure-Samples/azure-search-openai-demo/.azdo/pipelines/readme.md

 az pipelines variable-group create --organization=https://dev.azure.com/<yourAzDOOrg>/ --project='<yourAzDOProject>'
-  --name OpenAISearch
+  --name OpenAISearch-Dev
   --variables
       location='eastus'
-      resourceGroupDev='rg_openaisearch_dev'
-      resourceGroupQA='rg_openaisearch_qa'
-      resourceGroupProd='rg_openaisearch_prod'
+      resourceGroupName='rg_openaisearch_dev'
       serviceConnectionName='<yourServiceConnection>'
       subscriptionId='<yourSubscriptionId>'
       subscriptionName='<yourAzureSubscriptionName>'
       adTenantId='<yourTenantId>'
       adClientId='<yourClientId>'
       adClientSecret='<yourClientSecret>'

-      # SID for user that will be granted roles to the OpenAI resources
+      # The SID for user that will be granted roles to update Search Indexes and use OpenAI resources.
-      userPrincipalId='<youruserguid>'
+      # When using a pipeline, this should be the id of the service principal running the pipeline
+      # Note: this is NOT the objectId of the App Registration.
+Look up the Enterprise Application
+      # associated with that App Registration and use the objectId of that Enterprise Application
+      # (AppReg.ObjectId should be the same as the EnterpriseApp.ApplicationId)
+      runnerPrincipalId='<userguid>'
+      runnerPrincipalType='ServicePrincipal'

-      # if you want to use a specific suffix for your resources instead of a random token, specify this value
+      # if you want to use a specific suffix for your resources instead of a randomly generated token, specify this value
       appSuffix='xxxoai'
       resourceToken='xxxoai'